-The results of the December 31, 2014 Actuarial Valuation of the City of Grand Rapids Police and Fire Retirement System are presented in this report.
+The results of the December 31, 2015 Actuarial Valuation of the City of Grand Rapids Police and Fire Retirement System are presented in this report.

-The purpose of the valuation and gain/loss analysis is to measure funding progress in relation to the actuarial cost method, to determine employer contribution rates and to determine actuarial information for the Governmental Accounting Standards Board (GASB) Statement No. 27.
-Calculations required for compliance with the GASB Statement No. 67 will be issued in a separate report.
+The purpose of the valuation and gain/loss analysis is to measure funding progress in relation to the actuarial cost method and to determine employer contribution rates.
+Calculations required for compliance with the GASB Statements No. 67 and No. 68 will be issued in a separate report.
 The results of the valuation may not be applicable for other purposes.